 How do you recharge the Wakemaker?

 The Wakemaker runs on Basic Battery charges.
 Using it drains the battery over time, and running dry while deep underwater is genuinely dangerous.
-Game Rant's guide explains the recharge process: carry a charged Basic Battery in your inventory, press the reload key (R on PC), and confirm the swap via the on-screen prompt.
+To recharge: carry a charged Basic Battery in your inventory, press the reload key (R on PC), and confirm the swap via the on-screen prompt.
 The depleted battery goes into your inventory and the fresh one powers the tool.

 To avoid getting stranded, build a Battery Terminal base module, which lets you charge depleted batteries when you return to base.
 Scan its fragments to unlock the blueprint.
-PC Gamer also recommends keeping a backup battery in your inventory on longer dives, which is straightforward advice worth following.
+Keeping a backup battery in your inventory on longer dives is straightforward advice worth following.

 For a broader look at what tools are worth building alongside the Wakemaker, the complete Subnautica 2 tools guide covers every craftable item and its unlock requirements.